MaGiCmAsTeR0511/IT523_web/README.md

 User Manual
 -------------

-To use this Applikation you have to Signup for it.
-To Signup you have to choose an username, you have to use an Email to receive mails and you have to choose a password.
+To use this application you have to Signup for it.
+To signup you have to enter an Username, an emailadress and an password.

 <p align="center">
         <img src=".\web\images\usage_webapplikation\Signup_form.png">